agnosto/fansly-scraper/README.md

 For the time being:
 - It's recommended to leave m3u8_dl in the config set to false if you want things to download fast depending on your hardware.
 Do feel free to enable to give input/issues with it if you want.
-- Press `ESC` once done downloading/(un)liking to be able to go back.

 ### "Duplicate Files"